-Connect with Nature: Top Hiking Trails in Intermax Networks Service Area
+Connect with Nature: Top Hiking Trails in the Intermax Networks Service Area

 The Intermax Networks service area is home to some of the most stunning and accessible hiking trails in the Pacific Northwest.
 Whether you’re a seasoned hiker or just looking for a weekend escape into nature, there’s something for everyone to enjoy.
 From the serene lakes of Northern Idaho to the rugged mountain peaks of Eastern Washington, these trails offer beautiful scenery, fresh air, and a sense of adventure right in your backyard.